-Hue Are You is a forthcoming anthology series celebrating color in our world.
-Each book will feature a particular color in all its varied shades, tints, tones, and names.
+We are seeking a few more gems for our YELLOW Hue Are You anthology, the third in a series celebrating color in our world.
+YELLOW embraces the hue in all its varied shades, tints, tones, and names.
 So by YELLOW we also include canary, gold, daffodil, flaxen, lemon, mustard, dandelion, etc.

-One of the many things that excites us about this project is the fact that color doesn’t really exist!
+One of the many things that excites us about The Hue Are You project is the fact that color doesn’t really exist!
 What we see and label as colors are created by our brains (with light, an object, and our eyes).
 We could elaborate on the amazing science behind color, but suffice it to say that our perception is processed by subjective minds, unique eyes, and changing light . . . and what better ingredients for human expression?

 Interpretation of how color comes into play in your work is an open field, but the chosen color must play a central role somehow in your piece, whether physically, emotionally, culturally, politically, symbolically, or even metaphysically.
 We suspect, given the nature of the creative mind, that there will be interweavings of some of these — maybe all!

-We seek poems, very short prose (500 word maximum), mixed genre, and art for each collection.
-We’ll start with the three primaries in paint — red, yellow, and blue — then expand from there as the series unfolds.
+Poems, very short prose (500 word maximum), mixed genre, and art are welcome.
 Previously published work will be considered, but please include acknowledgment (publisher, date) in your submission file.

 We embrace all creative forms and seek well-crafted submissions.
 Excerpts from prose pieces are welcome if they can stand on their own.
 Art submissions will be considered for cover art and for limited interior pages in full color.
-The books will be in a 8" x 8" format; visual artists please consider this when submitting images.
+The books will be in a 8" x 8" format; visual artists please consider this when submitting images and include the title, dimensions of the piece, medium, size, and year completed with any art submission.

 So go ahead, ask yourself: "Hue Am I?"